International Article Number: Manufacturer code

-The manufacturer code is a unique code assigned to each manufacturer by the numbering authority indicated by the GS1 Prefix.
+The manufacturer code is a unique value assigned to each manufacturer by the numbering authority indicated by the GS1 Prefix.
 All products produced by a given company will use the same manufacturer code.
 EAN-13 uses what are called "variable-length manufacturer codes".
-Assigning fixed-length 5-digit manufacturer codes, as the UCC has done until recently, means that each manufacturer can have up to 99,999 product codes.(9,999 for 3 digit GS1 prefix's) Many manufacturers do not have that many products, which means hundreds or even thousands of potential product codes are being wasted on manufacturers that only have a few products.
+Assigning fixed-length 5-digit manufacturer codes means that each manufacturer can have up to 99,999 product codes, or 9,999 for 3 digit GS1 prefixes.
+Many manufacturers do not have that many products, which means hundreds or even thousands of potential product codes are being wasted on manufacturers that only have a few products.
 Thus if a potential manufacturer knows that it is only going to produce a few products, EAN-13 may issue it a longer manufacturer code, leaving less space for the product code.
 This results in more efficient use of the available manufacturer and product codes.

 In ISBN and ISSN, this component is used to identify the language in which the publication was issued and managed by a transnational agency covering several countries, or to identify the country where the legal deposits are made by a publisher registered with a national agency, and it is further subdivided any allocating subblocks for publishers; many countries have several prefixes allocated in the ISSN and ISBN registries.

 Product code

 The product code is assigned by the manufacturer.
-The product code immediately follows manufacturer code.
-The total length of manufacturer code plus product code should be 9 or 10 digits depending on the length of country code (2–3 digits).
+The product code immediately follows the manufacturer code.
+The total length of the manufacturer code plus the product code should be 9 or 10 digits depending on the length of the country code (2–3 digits).

-In ISBN, ISMN and ISSN, it uniquely identifies the publication from the same publisher; it should be used and allocated by the registered publisher in order to avoid creating gaps; however it happens that a registered book or serial never gets published and sold.
+In ISBN, ISMN and ISSN, it uniquely identifies the publication from the same publisher; it should be used and allocated by the registered publisher in order to avoid creating gaps.

 Check digit

-The check digit is an additional digit, used to verify that a barcode has been scanned correctly.
-It is computed modulo 10, where the weights in the checksum calculation alternate 3 and 1.
+The check digit is an additional digit used to verify that a barcode has been scanned correctly.
+It is computed modulo 10, where the weights in the checksum calculation alternate between 3 and 1.
 In particular, since the weights are relatively prime to 10, the EAN-13 system will detect all single digit errors.
 It also recognizes 90% of transposition errors (all cases, where the difference between adjacent digits is not 5).